iam-VK/MCP-BrowserAutomation/README.md

-# Quickstart Resources

-A repository containing both Python client and Node.js server implementations for the Model Context Protocol (MCP), focused on browser automation with Playwright.
+This repository contains both Python client and Node.js server implementations for the Model Context Protocol (MCP), focused on browser automation with Playwright.

 ## Project Structure